 On any given day, Americans are subjected to several thousand advertising messages.
 The cluttered marketing landscape consists of television, radio, print, outdoor, online, direct mail, email and mobile ads.
-And now there’s another marketing strategy that’s been added to the mix: Social television.
+And now there’s another marketing strategy that’s been added to the mix: Social TV.
 You are probably asking yourself, “What is social television and how does it relate to my small business?”
 This Balboa Capital blog post has the answer, along with some interesting information and statistics about this rapidly growing market.

 If you watch video content on your computer, smartphone or tablet, you are watching social television.
 Simply put, social television consists of various technologies that promote content and encourage social interaction through the Internet.
 When TV first came out, it was a social medium.
 American families would gather together and watch their favorite shows.
 When cable television was introduced, groups of people watched shows, specials, sporting events and more at bars and restaurants.
 Think of social television as a new extension of this, only with the instant accessibility and convenience of the Internet.